Naveen11695/County/README.md

-# county
+# County

-A new Flutter project.
+A new Flutter project to keep petty cash information

 ## Getting Started